space-wizards/space-station-14/proposal.md

 ## Overview

 A basic sickness system that inflict a variety of ailments to the crew of the station.
-They can be viral, bacterial and psychologics in nature.
+They can be viral, bacterial and psychologic in nature.

+Psychological sickness might be added as a trait.

 All sickness are made of:
 - The name of the sickness
 - A kind of sickness cause (viral, bacterial or psychologic).
 That will impact how the sickness can be cured later on.